pst-on-github/homebridge-enocean/README.md

 #### Eltako FSSA-230V

-1. Configuring the FSSA in homebridge
+1. Configuring the FSSA in Homebridge

     1. To figure out the EnoID turn on the confirmation telegrams at the FSSA and activate the *EnOcean Learn* accessory.
-Monitor the homebridge log while switching the FSSA using the right button, note the EnOID.
+Monitor the Homebridge log while switching the FSSA using the right button, note the EnOID.

-    2. Manually create a device in the homebridge configuration using the EnOID and EEP `A5-38-08` or `F6-02-01`.
-Reboot homebridge.
-The FSSA should now appear as accessory in homebridge.
+    2. Manually create a device in the Homebridge configuration using the EnOID and EEP `A5-38-08` or `F6-02-01`.
+Reboot Homebridge.
+The FSSA should now appear as accessory in Homebridge.

-2. Teach-in homebridge to the FSSA
+2. Teach-in Homebridge to the FSSA

     1. Set the FSSA to learn mode (left button 1 s, right button 2 times)
     2. Activate the *EnOcean Learn* accessory.
-    3. Click the FSSA accessory.
+    3. Click the FSSA accessory in Homebridge.
 This will send a teach-in message to the FSSA.
     4. Turn off the *EnOcean Learn* accessory.
-    5. Verify switching the FSSA from homebridge.
+    5. Verify switching the FSSA from Homebridge.
     6. Verify confirmation telegrams are working by switching the FSSA using the right button.

 Note: No advantage using the A5 EEP as it does not automatically enable acknowledge telegrams from the socket.
 They need to be enabled manually.

-#### Eltake FSLA-230V
+#### Eltako FSLA-230V

-Using the A5 EEP automatically enabled the acknowledge telegrams from the socket.
+The Eltako FSLA-230V does nor have any buttons but supports auto create.
+Set it to lean mode and it should be automatically detected.
+Acknowledge telegrams from the FSLA will be enabled.

 ## Technical details